Showing posts with label 2017. Show all posts

 It's Oids, but better!

 However, I must admit that I was shocked to discover that it only runs at 10/12fps (PAL/NTSC).
 I'm sure today's kids will probably laugh at such a low framerate!
-Oddly, it doesn't feel that low, but that didn't stop Peter Putnik from developing an upgraded version running at 25/30fps and he even improved the controls too.
+Oddly, it doesn't feel that low, but that didn't stop Peter Putnik from developing an upgraded version running at 25/30fps and he improved the controls too.

 Saturday, March 04, 2017